FriendUPCloud/friendrepo/README.md

 # friendrepo

-Friend Package and Resource Repository
+This is the code for the Friend Package and Resource Repository.
+You may use this to set up your own repository server for Friend OS.